kakatur/fraud-detection-using-dbt-and-snowpark/seeds/generate_fct_swipe.md

          # generate first_name and last_name
          first_name = None
-         # fraud members come back 60% of the time; they will have the same name but a different policy_holder_id and policy_start_date
+         # fraudsters come back 60% of the time; they will have the same name but a different policy_holder_id and policy_start_date
          if is_fraud == 'T':
              if fake.random.randint(1, 100) < 60:
                  fraud_policy_holder_df = policy_holder_df[policy_holder_df["is_fraud"] == 'T'].reset_index()
-                 # pick from the existing dataset only if there are atleast 5 members
+                 # pick from the existing dataset only if there are atleast 5 fraudsters
                  if len(fraud_policy_holder_df.index) > 5:
                      prev_index = fake.random.randint(0, len(fraud_policy_holder_df.index)-1)
                      first_name = fraud_policy_holder_df.loc[prev_index, 'first_name']